History of Motion Sensors

 There are some alternatives to IR sensors that can be used outdoors that will decrease the likelihood of false alarms.
 The IR beam system sends an invisible beam between two points.
 If the beam is broken, it trips the alarm system.
 The Weatherproof Infrared Beam Motion Detectors are not affected by weather unless you have tumbleweeds or small compact cars blowing across your property during high winds.
 The transmitter and receiver can be placed outdoors up to 130 feet apart.

 Some alarm systems have a feature called "Cross-Zoning", which will reduce false alarms.
 Cross-zoning requires that two zones be activated at nearly the same time in order to trigger the alarm system.
 Basically you place two sensors looking at the same area that needs to be protected.
 When someone enters that zone, the two sensors will have to detect the intrusion within a few seconds for the alarm panel to consider it a valid detection.
-The Web-Enabled SecureLinc Family Kit has this feature built into it.
+The Web-Enabled SecureLinc Kit has this feature built in.